Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Introduction

 Some works have taken an initial step toward incorporating geometric information into distance computation by focusing on \revision{coarse and aggregated properties}.
 It usually involves the addition of a term to the distance between two topological features, originally defined as the distance between their minimum and maximum values respectively (their \emph{birth} and their \emph{death}, see \autoref{sec_pd}).
-For instance, the distance between the coordinates in the domain of the extrema of two topological features can be used \revision{\cite{soler_ldav18, lin_geometryAware23, mingzheTracking}}.
-Note that while Yan et al. \cite{lin_geometryAware23} or \revision{Mingzhe et al. \cite{mingzheTracking}} propose a framework to incorporate geometric information into distance computation, they \revision{mainly} consider coordinates in the domain.
+For instance, the distance between the coordinates in the domain of the extrema of two topological features can be used\revision{\mbox{\cite{soler_ldav18, lin_geometryAware23, mingzheTracking}}}.
+Note that while Yan et al. \cite{lin_geometryAware23} or \revision{\revisionTVCG{Li} et al. \cite{mingzheTracking}} propose a framework to incorporate geometric information into distance computation, they \revision{mainly} consider coordinates in the domain.
 The size, i.e. the number of vertices, of the segmented region corresponding to a feature can also be considered \cite{SaikiaSW14_branch_decomposition_comparison}.
-Inspired by \cite{ThomasN13}, the geodesic distance between the extrema of a feature in the hyperplane plot of the scalar function can provide some geometric insights about topological features. \revision{ \emph{Decorated} approaches (for merge trees \cite{curryDecorated} and Reeb spaces \cite{curryDecoratedReeb}) attach auxiliary signals, for example with local persistence diagrams. } However these methods have several limitations, first they only add \revision{coarse} information about the geometric properties of the features, they are still missing detailed characterizations of the features geometry related to their shape etc. Second, they extend the comparison of the scalar values of topological features with a term of a different nature and scale (distances in the domain, differences in size etc.), challenging the correct weighting and mixture of both.
-In contrast, our approach uses a more detailed characterization of the features.
-It takes advantage of all their scalar values in order to precisely characterize their geometry and extends the usual distance between topological features to not only compare their minimum and maximum values, but up to all their values given an input parameter controlling the amount of information to use.
+Inspired by \cite{ThomasN13}, the geodesic distance between the extrema of a feature in the hyperplane plot of the scalar function can provide some geometric insights about topological features. \revision{ \emph{Decorated} approaches (for merge trees \cite{curryDecorated} and Reeb spaces \cite{curryDecoratedReeb}) attach auxiliary signals, for example with local persistence diagrams. } \revisionTVCG{Another approach compares point clouds by incorporating geometric proximity information \revisionTVCGminor{along with} persistence diagrams \cite{Zhang2025}.}